Reassertion of British sovereignty over the Falkland Islands (1833): Initial instability under British control

+Installation of British resident

+Lieutenant Henry Smith was installed as the first British resident in January 1834; he immediately set about establishing British authority, arresting the murderers and sending them to London, although they eventually escaped punishment as the British courts did not have direct jurisdiction over Britain's colonies.
+The United Kingdom has held the territory ever since but for a two-month period after the 1982 invasion, during the Falklands War.

 In 1834 on his second visit Charles Darwin commented that:

-Lieutenant Henry Smith was installed as the first British resident in January 1834; he immediately set about establishing British authority, arresting the murderers.
-The United Kingdom has held the territory ever since but for a two-month period after the 1982 invasion, during the Falklands War.

 In Buenos Aires, Vernet was effectively bankrupt and attempts to obtain compensation from the US Government for losses from the Lexington raid proved fruitless.
 The situation in Buenos Aires was chaotic and diplomatic relations with the US remained ruptured till 1839.
 He made several approaches to the British Government asking for support to re-establish his business at Port Louis, receiving support from Woodbine Parish (British chargé d'affaires in Buenos Aires from 1825 to 1832) as the best qualified person to develop the islands.

 Vernet wrote to Lieutenant Smith offering advice, which was gratefully received and acted upon.
-Smith repeatedly urged Vernet to return to Port Louis but as Vernet became increasingly involved in the territorial dispute with the government in Buenos Aires all communications ceased and no more accounts were sent.
+Smith repeatedly urged Vernet to return to Port Luis but as Vernet became increasingly involved in the territorial dispute with the government in Buenos Aires all communications ceased and no more accounts were sent.
 An approach to Lieutenant Robert Lowcay, who had succeeded Lieutenant Smith as British resident, to retrieve his property was rebuffed but later he was requested to remove his property as the British government could not be responsible for it.